cschleiden/chess-action/README.md

 - on every push that includes a `*.pgn` file anywhere in the repository:
 - checkout your repository
 - play a move on every game represented by a `.pgn` file anywhere in the repository
-- commit and push the updated game states back to your repository (*note: for new the source branch needs to be hard-coded, since `actions/checkout` leaves the checked out repository in a DETACHED state*)
+- commit and push the updated game states back to your repository (*note: for now the source branch needs to be hard-coded, since `actions/checkout` leaves the checked out repository in a DETACHED state*)
 </details>

 Then, create a file like `game1.pgn` anywhere in your repository and enter your first move in [Portable Game Notation](https://en.wikipedia.org/wiki/Portable_Game_Notation), for example: